Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Broadcast, Multiple-Access, and Interference Channels

-The discrete memoryless broadcast channel with two confidential messages sent to two receivers, where each receiver acts as an eavesdropper for the other one, was studied in \cite{Yates08}, where inner and outer bounds for the secrecy capacity region were established.
-This problem was studied in \cite{Liu09} for the multiple-input single-output (MISO) Gaussian case and in \cite{LiuLiu10} for general MIMO Gaussian case.
-Rather surprisingly, it was shown in \cite{LiuLiu10} that, under the matrix input power-covariance constraint, both confidential messages can be simultaneously communicated at their respected maximum secrecy rates, where the achievability is obtained using the dirty-paper coding.
-To prove this result, Liu et al. revisited the MIMO Gaussian wiretap channel and showed that a coding scheme that uses artificial noise and random binning achieves the secrecy capacity of the MIMO Gaussian wiretap channel as well \cite{LiuLiu10}.
+The discrete memoryless broadcast channel with two confidential messages sent to two receivers, where each receiver acts as an eavesdropper for the other, was studied in \cite{Yates08}, where inner and outer bounds for the secrecy capacity region were established.
+This problem was studied in \cite{Liu09} for the MISO Gaussian case and in \cite{LiuLiu10} for the general MIMO Gaussian case.
+Rather surprisingly, it was shown in \cite{LiuLiu10} that, under the matrix input power-covariance constraint, both confidential messages can be simultaneously communicated at their respected maximum secrecy rates, where the achievability was obtained using dirty-paper coding.
+To prove this result, Liu \emph{et al}. revisited the MIMO Gaussian wiretap channel and showed that a coding scheme that uses artificial noise and random binning achieves the secrecy capacity of the MIMO Gaussian wiretap channel as well \cite{LiuLiu10}.

-Consider the broadcast channel represented by (3) and (4), but this time the transmitter has independent confidential messages $W_1$ (intended for receiver 1 but needing to be kept secret from receiver 2) and $W_2$ (intended for receiver 2 but needing to be kept secret from receiver 1).
+Consider the broadcast channel represented by \eqref{eq:degradedGaussianSecCap} and \eqref{eq:Korner1978}, with the addition of independent confidential messages $W_1$ (intended for receiver 1 but needed to be kept secret from receiver 2) and $W_2$ (intended for receiver 2 but needed to be kept secret from receiver 1).
 From \cite [Corollary 2]{LiuLiu10}, under the matrix constraint $\mathbf{S}$, the secrecy capacity region is given by the set of nonnegative rate pairs $(R_1,R_2)$ such that